lsteinmann/idaifieldR/README.md

 ## Dependencies

-idaifieldR depends on the R-package [sofa](https://github.com/ropensci/sofa) (available on CRAN) and needs a syncing [i.DAIfield 2-Client](https://github.com/dainst/idai-field) to work.
+idaifieldR depends on the R-package [sofa](https://github.com/ropensci/sofa) (available on CRAN) and needs a syncing [iDAI.field 2-Client](https://github.com/dainst/idai-field) to work.

 ## Installation